Email FacebookTwitterMenu burgerClose thin

 A woman looking up the average retirement savings for her age group.

-Retirement benchmarks could help you estimate how much you should be saving for retirement.
+Retirement benchmarks can provide a general reference point for evaluating your savings.
 These benchmarks, like in the Federal Reserve’s survey, can include targets for retirement account balances, such as multiples of annual income or specific savings milestones by certain ages.
 However, the numbers may not reflect your financial reality.

 There’s no financial relevance to measuring how you compare against other households.
-When it comes to evaluating where your savings are, the issue is how you compare with what you, personally, need.
-In other words, what will it cost for you to keep your desired standard of living in retirement?
+When it comes to evaluating where your savings are, the issue is how you compare with what you need.
+In other words, what will it cost you to keep your desired standard of living in retirement?

 For your retirement savings plan, there are some things that you can control and others that you cannot.
 Therefore, you should be looking at factors that will determine your specific finances.
 These can include your expenses, debt, income and investments, as well as interest rates, inflation and market volatility.